ishaanbedi/Voyager/README.md

 ### Is this an alternative to Postman/Insomnia?

-Absolutely not.
-While Voyager is a great tool for testing APIs, it is not a replacement for Postman or Insomnia.
+No. While Voyager is a great tool for testing APIs, it is not a replacement for Postman or Insomnia.
 I built Voyager to be a simple and easy-to-use tool for API testing that can be used instantly and is super lightweight, fast, and just gets the work done while building my apps.
 While Postman/Insomnia provides 10x or maybe 100x more features as compared to Voyager, it doesn't aim to compete with them in terms of complexity and extensibility since this tool is meant to be used for quick API testing and debugging.

 ### Can I run Voyager on an operating system other than macOS?